jusadocode/CarHunter/README.md

 React Web application used for car search in Lithuania.

-It works by pulling together multiple car market site results in one place in parallel so for an easier search of a new (used) car.
+It works by pulling together multiple car market site results in one place in parallel for an easier search of a new (used) car.

 # Tools used